ArnPiano/MusicTransformer/README.md

 ## Instructions

-put midi dataset in the folder: midi_in

 Download preprocessor ([here, same link as before](https://github.com/jason9693/midi-neural-processor)).

+Put it in the same directory as the project's

+Set the model in config as you prefer.

+change DATASET_DIR to your MIDI dataset folder

-Go to project directory and execute process_midi.py
+Go to project directory and execute:

-Change the config as you prefer

-execute train.py
+`process_midi.py`

+`train.py`